-Regular checking and maintenance on the AWD for the mechanical workings of the washer arms is key, to ensure there are no missed areas (described as spray shadowing).
-It is very important nozzles are not blocked, which cause for incorrect spray angles, thus possibly risking that instruments may not be thoroughly cleaned.
+Regular checking and maintenance on the AWD for the mechanical workings of the washer arms are key, to ensure there are no missed areas (described as spray shadowing).
+It is very important nozzles are not blocked, which cause incorrect spray angles, thus possibly risking that instruments may not be thoroughly cleaned.

-Zentral Sterilisation stated that in all cases it must be ensured that surgical instruments are positioned in the baskets so that they can be accessed by spray and washer arms from all sides and this of course will ensure all chemicals are rinsed and no residues remain and ultimately the device is cleaned properly.
+Zentral Sterilisation stated that in all cases it must be ensured that surgical instruments are positioned in the baskets so that they can be accessed by spray and washer arms from all sides and this, of course, will ensure all chemicals are rinsed and no residues remain and ultimately the device is cleaned properly.
 The article stated that the use of silicone pimple type matting alone wasn’t suitable, as this can cause pooling in the basket, attributing to wet loads.
 However, strips of silicone type material and supportive bars can be used to position devices and ensure that devices are positioned, so they can be accessed.

-The basket below is bespoke for an orthopaedic screwdriver set and ensures that each device has it’s own fixation and this includes the screw set.
+The basket below is bespoke for an orthopaedic screwdriver set and ensures that each device has its own fixation and this includes the screw set.
 All items are disassembled. the silicone allows for comfortable holding of the device, without putting stress on them and as the devices are spaced out in adequate gaps, improved cleaning efficacy is achieved.

 If trays have to be revalidated, it may be worth establishing a set protocol for holding different devices. i.e. for holding artery forceps, which may need to be held at 90 degrees, so the box joint can be accessed.

 The Zentral Sterilisation points out that the complexity of medical devices and range of devices available continues to grow; surely also the way these devices are held should also be progressed.
 At present, we see sets of 200 instruments thrown on top of each other in a basket together, with sometimes only a mayo instrument pin to distinguish between instruments.
-Expensive fibre light leads have to be wrapped round the tray, which inevitably leads to damage of the device and certainly not the best chance of cleaning the instruments correctly.
+Expensive fibre light leads have to be wrapped around the tray, which inevitably leads to damage to the device and certainly not the best chance of cleaning the instruments correctly.
 For this culture to change, the solutions need to be in place and for CSSD staff to know what is possible and available to them, only this way can the manufacturers assist to contribute to the safest possible outcome for the patient.

 The basket set up below shows how a range of implants could be organised, utilising the space in the basket and ensuring space between the medical devices.